OrhanKupusoglu/docker-tetris/README.md

 $ cd docker
 $ ./docker.sh
 . . .
+WARNING: Image for service app was built because it did not already exist.
+To rebuild this image you must use `dockerCreating docker_base_1 ... done
-Starting docker_base_1 ... done
+Creating app ... done
-Starting app ... done
+Creating app ...
 Attaching to app
 app     | -- Flask HTTP port: 8888
 app     | -- started